Tell us if you’ve heard this before:

 Doctors usually prescribe the RICE method of treatment.
 RICE stands for “rest, ice, compression, elevation.”

 Some sprains require physical therapy.
 This usually involves a range of motion exercises that you perform once the swelling and pain go away.
-Stem cell therapy is also emerging as a popular treatment for ankles.
+PRP Therapy is also emerging as a popular treatment for ankles.

 Treating a Broken Ankle